Chase Bays Brake Booster Eliminator

 Although a valid question, bigger is not always better with braking components.
-The pedal ratio & weight of vehicle directly effect how your pedal feels and how it stops, and with the 10-12 chassis we specialize in the 7/8" master cylinder is a perfect match.
+The pedal ratio & master cylinder size are what directly effect how your pedal feels and how it stops.
+With the 10-12 chassis we specialize in the 7/8" master cylinder is a perfect match.
+Piston count on the calipers doesn't matter either.
+We use the 7/8" setup on our FR-S with 6 piston front and 4 piston rear and it worked amazing.
+Insane braking on the track.
 Getting rid of the power booster definitely changes how your braking system feels and works.
 Say you put a 1-inch master cylinder in your 2,300lb car.
 You go to press the pedal down and it feels like a rock (not the country song) The pedal is too stiff to get the car to brake efficiently.
 Why is that?
 Well, without the power booster you're getting raw braking.
 The pedal hooks directly to the master cylinder, and that master cylinder controls everything.
 The 1" inch master cylinder is capable of more pressure output but your foot is the one that pushes that power out of it.
 If your master cylinder is too big, your leg + the pedal ratio cannot provide the leverage needed to push the 1" cylinder.
 With all of our R&D, the 7/8" cylinder proved to be the crowd favorite.

 Does this kit work with my OEM brake lines?